aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/anta_integration.md

   -->

 # eos_validate_state - Preview Integration with ANTA

 !!! warning
-    eos_validate_state integration with ANTA is in preview.
-Everything is subject to change.
-    If you have any questions, please leverage the GitHub [discussions board](https://github.com/aristanetworks/avd/discussions)

-!!! warning
     ANTA version has been bumped to **0.14.0**.
 Please make sure you are running this exact version!
 For more details, please see the [installation section](#how-to-run-eos_validate_state-in-anta-mode).